-His work on climate policy modelling, applied econometrics and technological change has been published in leading international journals (including Energy, Technological Forecasting and Social Change, Energy Policy and the Journal of Transport Economics and Policy).
+His work on climate policy modelling, applied econometrics and technological change has been published in leading international journals (including Climatic Change, Health Economics, Energy, Technological Forecasting and Social Change, Energy Policy, Social Science and Medicine, the Journal of Environmental Management, and the Journal of Transport Economics and Policy).
 He has also acted as a reviewer for a range of leading international journals (including Nature Climate Change, Economic Record, Health Policy, Climatic Change, The Energy Journal and Transportation Research Part D: Transport and Environment).

 Thomas has lectured on environmental economics and microeconomics at UNSW and was a Contributing Author on the latest AR5 WGIII Intergovernmental Panel on Climate Change (IPCC) report titled Mitigation of Climate Change.